Isabella II of Jerusalem: Death and posterity

 Thanks to Isabella II's marriage, the Kingdom of Jerusalem passed to a series of largely absentee kings until it fell 66 years later.
+Her son, Conrad, later succeeded Frederick as king of Germany.
 Like Isabella I and Maria, Isabella II is for the most part neglected-"frequently referred to, but little more than that"-in the studies of the kings and queens of Jerusalem.
 Perry argues that "she simply did not live long enough to have much impact".